Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Background

-In machine learning, it is valid to introduce such a differential structure to the barcode space when searching for parameters to minimize loss functions.
-What we desire is that when $V$ and $B$ are smooth defined in Definition \ref{def:smooth}, $V \circ B : \mathcal{M} \rightarrow \mathcal{N}$ is smooth within the smooth manifold category.
+In order to utilize machine learning, it is necessary to introduce such a differential structure to the barcode space when searching for parameters that minimize the loss functions.
+Our goal is to ensure that when $V$ and $B$ are smooth defined in Definition \ref{def:smooth}, $V \circ B : \mathcal{M} \rightarrow \mathcal{N}$ is also smooth within the smooth manifold category.